 - Incoming undergraduate students are required to complete the U Got This program before the start of their first fall or spring semester on campus.
-This online interactive training program Incorporates compliance mandates into learning objectives and confronts attitudes and behaviors, such as unsafe alcohol and drug use, which contribute to gender-based violence. - During Zaragoza (orientation for new students), the Chief of Police gives a presentation to the incoming class and their parents regarding safety and security.
-The University Police Department also participates in a "Meet and Greet" resource fair events to visit with new students and their families, discuss the Rape Aggression Defense (R.A.D.)
-Program, and provide student safety and police department information to guests. - During Zaragoza new students are also provided a link to Run Hide Fight®, an active shooter safety video provided with permissions and acknowledgement to the City of Houston Mayor's Office of Public Safety and Homeland Security. - Primary prevention and awareness programming and related institutional procedures and resources is provided at incoming graduate and School of Law orientations by representatives from the Dean of Students office, University Police Department, Human Resources, and Title IX Administration. - Resident Assistants (RAs) take part in role-play scenarios during their annual training to review how to handle alcohol violations, drug violations, sexual assault, domestic violence, stalking, and assaults within on campus residence facilities.
-During this training University Police Department officers provide a drugs and alcohol presentation as well as a controlled marijuana burn to help staff identify the smell of marijuana.
-RAs are also provided an overview of the history of the Jeanne Clery Act, requirements for emergency notifications and timely warnings, and which crimes are documented annually for compliance purposes. - New employees are provided a welcome packet with information, and are required within their first 30 days of employment to watch a series of online training modules on Title IX and sexual harassment in the workplace. - University Police Department officers participate in the New Hire Showcase to advise new faculty on department programs and functions. - All employees were also required to complete the Know Be4 online security awareness training during the fall 2019 semester
+This online interactive training program Incorporates compliance mandates into learning objectives and confronts attitudes and behaviors, such as unsafe alcohol and drug use, which contribute to gender-based violence. - During Zaragoza new students are also provided a link to Run Hide Fight®, an active shooter safety video provided with permissions and acknowledgement to the City of Houston Mayor's Office of Public Safety and Homeland Security. - Primary prevention and awareness programming and related institutional procedures and resources is provided at incoming graduate and School of Law orientations by representatives from the Dean of Students office, University Police Department, Human Resources and Title IX Administration.

+Resident Assistants (RAs) take part in role-play scenarios during their annual training to review how to handle alcohol violations, drug violations, sexual assault, domestic violence, stalking, and assaults within on campus residence facilities.
+During this training University police Department officers provide a drugs and alcohol presentation as well as a controlled marijuana burn to help staff identify the smell of marijuana.
+RAs are also provided an overview of the history of the Jeanne Clery Act, requirements for emergency notifications and timely warnings, and which crimes are documented annually for compliance purposes.

+- New employees are provided a welcome packet with information, and are scheduled to complete a series of online training modules on Title IX, sexual harassment in the workplace, and other compliance trainings. - All employees were also required to complete the Know Be4 online security awareness training during the fall 2020 semester